-So, you’ve developed a genetic test that you’d like to sell directly to the public in the U.S., and you’ve read Part 1 of this two-part series—then you are ready to get some insider tips on how to navigate the 510(k) process for your direct-to-consumer genetic test (DTCGT).
+So, you’ve developed a genetic test that you’d like to sell directly to the public in the U.S., and you’ve read Part 1 of this two-part series—then you are ready to get some insider tips from a genetic test FDA expert on how to navigate the 510(k) process for your direct-to-consumer genetic test (DTCGT).

 Quick tips on 510(k) submissions for DTCGTs:

 - Call in the experts.
 There are many nuances to a 510(k) submission, and we’ve learned experience matters.
 Seek the help of a regulatory affairs consultant with strategic knowledge (and 510(k) success!) to guide you through this process.
 Don’t know who to turn to?—We can help identify the right expert for your product.

 - Establish your predicate.
 The predicate device needs to be similar in intended use (i.e.: labeling) and in technology to your genetic test, but it does not have to be identical.

 - Review the controls and special controls described in the regulation for your type of device, (e.g.: for a GHR test, read 21 CFR 866.5950) to create a checklist of the specific regulatory requirements for your genetic test.
 For example, one special control in the GHR regulation is the required use of an FDA-cleared sample collection device, like the Oragene Dx saliva kit (K141410).

 - Get help from the pros with your FDA user comprehension study.
 Turn to survey experts (like us) who are familiar with user or label comprehension studies for regulatory purposes, as we know what the FDA is looking for in study design, sampling, data management, comprehension level, and reporting.

 - Use the regulatory process to improve your product, don’t just check regulatory boxes.
 User comprehension studies will give you tremendous insights into how to better your DTCGT product.
 Consider (and embrace) this process as an extension of product development.